 We entered into an "at-will" employment agreement with Suma M. Krishnan dated as of May 1, 2017.
 Prior to entering into this agreement, and between the dates of April 15, 2016, the date we commenced operations, and May 1, 2017, Ms. Krishnan served as the Company's Chief Operating Officer without compensation.
-Under the terms of the employment agreement, Ms. Krishnan serves as the President, R&D. She received a base salary of sixty thousand dollars (\$60,000) per year, in addition to benefits made available by the Company to similarly situated employees.
+Under the terms of the employment agreement, Ms. Krishnan currently serves as the President, R&D. She initially received a base salary of sixty thousand dollars (\$60,000) per year, in addition to benefits made available by the Company to similarly situated employees.
 Upon the closing of our initial public offering, Ms. Krishnan's base salary increased to \$200,000 per year.
 On June 1, 2018, Ms. Krishnan's annual base salary was increased to \$367,000 of which \$200,000 was paid in cash and the remaining \$167,000 of which was provided in the form of a grant of restricted shares of the Company's Common Stock.
 On June 1, 2019, Ms. Krishnan's annual base salary was increased to \$381,100, all paid in cash.
 On June 1, 2020, Ms. Krishnan's annual base compensation was increased to \$400,155, all paid in cash, and her target bonus was increased to 50% of her base salary.
-On March 1, 2021, Ms. Krishnan's annual base compensation was increased to \$464,000 and on March 1, 2022, Ms. Krishnan's annual base compensation was increased to \$525,000, all paid in cash.
-Ms. Krishnan's employment agreement provides that she will be bound by the terms of the Company's Proprietary Information and Inventions Agreement and that she shall not disclose to the Company or use any third-party proprietary information or trade secrets.
+Most recently, on March 1, 2023, Ms. Krishnan's annual base compensation was increased to \$585,000, all paid in cash.
+Ms. Krishnan's employment agreement provides that she will be bound by the terms of the Company's Proprietary Information and Invention Assignment Agreement and that she shall not disclose to the Company, or use, any third-party proprietary information or trade secrets.